SECTION 1. The name of the club shall be Cavalier King Charles Spaniel Club of Greater Houston,

 CODE OF ETHICS

 The Cavalier King Charles Spaniel Club of Greater Houston (CKCSC of Greater Houston, Inc.) is licensed by the American Kennel Club (AKC) and a member of the American Cavalier King Charles Spaniel Club, Inc. which is the parent club for the Cavalier King Charles Spaniel in the U.S.A.
-The CKCSC of Greater Houston, Inc. recognizes its, and its members, responsibility to preserve and protect the Cavalier King Charles Spaniel.
-It further recognizes that the quality and reputation of the breed rests squarely in the hands of its breeders and owners.
+The members of CKCSC of Greater Houston, Inc. recognize their responsibility to preserve and protect the Cavalier King Charles Spaniel.
+They further recognize that the quality and reputation of the breed rests squarely in the hands of breeders and owners.
 This is a code for how CKCSC of Greater Houston, Inc. members and breeders conduct themselves as they pursue their responsibility of owning, showing, and breeding Cavalier King Charles Spaniels.
 Membership in the CKCSC of Greater Houston, Inc., assumes acceptance of and strict adherence to this code.

 A. If I do decide to breed a litter, I will: